woof84/kianravaei/_works/2022-7-1-fantasy-variations.md

  - date: 29 SEP 2022
    station: Performance Today
    url: https://www.yourclassical.org/episode/2022/09/29/kian-ravaei
+youtube:
+ - url-code: Rt-7E9wusPg
 ---
 Near the end of Dvořák’s forty-minute Piano Quintet in A major, there emerges a beautiful and plainspoken melody, almost childlike in its simplicity.
 I was so moved by this simple four-bar tune when I first heard it at a concert that, upon arriving home, I immediately wrote it down in my sketchbook.
 When asked to compose a piece that would be performed on a concert featuring a work by Dvořák, I knew at once that I would compose a fantasy inspired by this melody, and hopefully prolong its beauty beyond the four measures it is allotted in the Quintet.

+This piece was featured on an episode of Performance Today, America's most popular classical music radio station. <a href="https://www.yourclassical.org/episode/2022/09/29/kian-ravaei">Click here</a> to listen to the episode.